-After last years hiatus, I’m so excited to get what feels like a normal part of our Summer Holiday routine back on track!
 The key to a successful Summer Holiday is in the planning.
 Nobody, that’s parents, children and clients, will react well to overwhelm and boredom!
 But I have you covered, with tips on how to prepare your business for the summer, how to juggle the children AND a Summer Holiday Planner thrown in for good measure!

 Preparing Your Small Business for the Summer Holiday:

 - Organise Your Inbox: Staying on top of and keeping your inbox organised is a good start pointing, stick to the 4D technique daily to reduce overwhelm (Do It – Delete It – Defer It – Delegate It).
-Use an email autoresponder too, this takes the pressure off you and gives a clear directive to those who email you.
+Use an email autoresponder too, this takes the pressure off you and gives a clear directive to anyone who emails you.

 - Mass Email System: There are so many automation processes you can set up so that your small business runs smoothly even though you are taking a well-earned break.
 A mass mailing list is simple to set up, individuals can opt-out if they wish at any time and most platforms provide insights into who has interacted with your email.
 A mailing list drives traffic to your products/services and helps increase sales.
 GMass allows you to send mail merge campaigns with an automatic follow-up, keeping your customers up to date with any news/availability/services/promotions throughout the Summer Holiday.

-- Start Afresh In September: July is a great time to audit your to-do list.
+- Start A Fresh In September: July is a great time to audit your to-do list.
 Are you really going to do it?
-Have you moved items from list to list, month to month then the answer is more than likely no?
-The summer is also a great time to reboot and clarify your small business goals.
-I always find for me once I stop “working in” my business the magic suddenly happens.
-I feel inspired, invigorated and raring to go in September.
+Have you moved items from list to list, month to month then the answer is more than likely no. The summer holiday is also a great time to reboot and clarify your small business goals.
+I always find once I stop “working in” my business the magic suddenly happens.
+I feel inspired, invigorated, and raring to go in September.

 Why do I create these planners?
 Having a Summer Holiday Planner provides everyone (parents and children alike) with a clear understanding of how each day/week is going to pan out.
-By planning in advance you can fill up your Summer Holiday Planner with something to do each day this, in turn, limits the chance of unnecessary spending and feeling at a loose end.
-It’s a tried and tested method which I’ve been doing since my children were little and even though they are grotty teens having a visual planner still helps keep us all on track.
-During activities/days out, try to provide the children with 100% of Mummy, I call it a trade-off but Single Mother Ahoy! refers to it as “filling their cup”.
+By planning in advance you can fill up your Summer Holiday Planner with something to do each day this, in turn, limits the chance of unnecessary spending and/or feeling at a loose end.
+It’s a tried and tested method that I’ve been doing since my children were little and even though they are grotty teens having a visual planner still helps keep us all on track.
+During activities/days out, try to provide the children with 100% of Mum, I call it a trade-off others refer to it as “filling their cup”.
 If you give the children quality time where it’s just about them no phones you will find them much happier to provide you in return with time where they entertain themselves enabling you a chance to work.
-If like me your children are older now and planning their own social lives use these days to catch up on work and the days they are around all about them.
+If like me your children are older now and planning their own social lives use these days to catch up on work and the days they are around are all about them.
 Rebbeca Hogan recommends agreeing on a routine and setting expectations for both you and your child/children during the summer holidays also helps things run smoothly.

-- The whole summer nicely laid out on one A3 poster.
+- The whole summer is nicely laid out on one A3 poster.

-- Colour coded months making the planner easier to navigate and use; July – Pink, August – Yellow, September – Blue.
+- Colour coded months make the planner easier to navigate and use; July – Pink, August – Yellow, September – Blue.

 - Contains content/awareness days to make scheduling your social media easier.